ornladios/ADIOS/tests/C/flexpath_tests/scalar/readme.txt

 some processes are blocked.

-The test can work with two modes:
+The test can work in two modes:

 1. MPI/ADIOS_READ_METHOD_BP
 2. FLEXPATH/ADIOS_READ_METHOD_FLEXPATH